Storage adapters

 import caret, { markdownStorage } from '@caretcms/core';

-caret({ storage: markdownStorage({ contentRoot: 'src/content', // default }),})How edits are written: only the frontmatter is rewritten.
-The Markdown body below the closing --- (including MDX imports and JSX) is spliced through byte-for-byte — the body isn’t editable in v1.
+caret({ storage: markdownStorage({ contentRoot: 'src/content', // default }),})How edits are written: Studio and normal data-caret fields update frontmatter.
+Supported prose edits are kept in a private draft until Publish replaces the matching source range.
+Unedited body text stays byte-for-byte unchanged.
 Revisions, history, and collection metadata live in the .caretcms/ sidecar, so your source files stay free of CMS bookkeeping.

 When to use: any site whose content is already Markdown content collections, when you want to edit those entries’ fields — in Studio or inline — without moving them into a separate store.
 Pairs naturally with registered schemas derived from the same Zod schema your content.config.ts already uses.